 Patrick is a winner of the Philip Baxendale Fellowship Award for outstanding contribution to the growth of employee ownership in the UK.

 He chairs the Trust Board of financial planners Paradigm Norton; recent roles have included board membership of the eaga Trust, chairing the shareholder council of employee owned Be Caring, and advising public sector bodies as director of mutuals development with Prospects Group from 2012-17, including acting as one of the Coalition Government’s mutuals ambassadors.
-He has previously held roles as policy director of The Work Foundation think tank, as a management journalist and an economic adviser with the TUC.
+He has previously held roles as policy director of The Work Foundation think tank, as a management journalist and as an economic adviser with the TUC.
 He is a Visiting Fellow of the University of Kingston Business School.

 Graeme Nuttall OBE